selfage/cli/README.md

 Generate various descriptors from the specified source file.
 The source file type is fixed as '.json' and the destination file type is fixed as '.ts'.

 Options:
+  -i, --index-file <indexFile>  The index yaml file for Google Cloud Datastore composite index.
+The file type is fixed as
+                                '.yaml'.
+Requried only if your source file includes a datastore definition.
   --dry-run                     Print the generated content instead of writing it to the destination file.
   -h, --help                    display help for command
 ```